censoredbythefcc95/Project-2---React/readme.md

 ## Components
 ##### Project approved as of Friday 1/15/2021 at 4:30PM EST. Construction in progress.
+##### Project has met MVP standards 1/22/2021.
+Styling and additional components pending.
 Initial components decided for Project.

 | Component | Description |